 When studying the label of scalp psoriasis shampoos, look for one of the two following active ingredients: coal tar or salicylic acid.

-Shampoos that contain coal tar slow down the growth of skin cells, and help reduce the scaling, hardening, and thickening of skin that is associated with scalp psoriasis.
+Shampoos that contain coal tar slow down the growth of skin cells and help reduce the scaling, hardening, and thickening of the skin that is associated with scalp psoriasis.
 Shampoos with salicylic acid work in a similar way, helping you to shed dead skin.
 Both help to ease itching and reduce redness on your scalp.

-Before using an over the counter shampoo for scalp psoriasis, it’s a good idea to loosen your scales with a soft brush or fine-tooth comb.
+Before using an over-the-counter shampoo for scalp psoriasis, it’s a good idea to loosen your scales with a soft brush or fine-tooth comb.
 Next, wet your hair and work the shampoo into a lather, then leave to soak for the amount of time stated in the instructions.
 Repeat the process at least twice a week until your scalp psoriasis clears up.

-Steroid creams for scalp psoriasis work by reducing inflammation.
+Topical steroid creams for scalp psoriasis work by reducing inflammation.
 This slows down signals from the immune system telling the body to produce more skin cells, which, in turn, reduces itching.

 Because they are topical corticosteroids, steroid creams for scalp psoriasis should only be prescribed by a doctor or licensed pharmacist prescriber.
 If you think you need to use topical treatments for your affected skin then speak to a doctor or pharmacist.

 Although it’s important to note that home remedies are not proven cures, the following treatments have all been reported to help ease some symptoms of scalp psoriasis.